-As an investment property owner of around 15 years, I’ve been hit with just about every property expense you can think of.
+As an investment property owner of around 15 years, I’ve been hit with just about every property tax and expense that you can think of.

 Air-conditioning units and dishwashers that no longer turn on.

-And there was that time a leak from our apartment’s unit into the property below turned out to be a waterproofing issue, which wasn’t covered by insurance, and cost $10,000 to repair.
+And there was a time a leak from our unit into the property below turned out to be a waterproofing issue, which wasn’t covered by insurance, and cost $10,000 to repair.

-The bottom line is that owning an investment property can see you paying a number of bills every month.
+The bottom line is that owning an investment property can see you paying a number of unforeseen bills each month.

 And as an added incentive, the expenses involved in owning an investment property help you pay less tax.

-The majority of the costs associated with owning a rental property can be deducted against your regular income tax, which reduces the amount of tax you pay overall.
+The majority of the costs associated with owning a rental property can be deducted against your regular income tax bill, which reduces the amount of tax you pay overall.

 That’s $5,000 worth of expenses you can claim against your regular income tax.

-But when you file your tax return, you’ll get a refund on the additional tax paid on the $5,000 difference.
+So, every week or fortnight, or month, you’ll pay tax as if you earn $80,000, but then when it’s time to file your tax return, you’ll get a refund of any tax paid on the $5,000 difference.

 According to current tax rates, that’s around $1,625 back in your pocket.

-You can also generally make a decent claim each year for depreciation, which is an allowance for the wear and tear of the property over time.
+Not only that, but you can also usually make a claim each year for depreciation, which is an allowance for the wear and tear of the property over time.

 So what kinds of expenses can you claim when you own an investment property?